 This reality is what spurs the penetration testing industry (If you want to refresh yourself with what penetration testing is, check out pen testing explanation.) – an amplification of cyber defense based on offensive defense.
 By employing professional hackers to intrude upon one’s system, companies have the opportunity to discover weaknesses in their security in a controlled environment well in advance of product finalization.
 Defects discovered after deployment of a product can lead to expensive recalls if they can’t be remotely patched.
 In areas as heavily regulated as the automotive industry, heavy penalties can be incurred and the damage to the affected brand’s reputation may persist for years.

 As new connectivity platforms get added to vehicles, the previously isolated internal networks become exposed to a sea of threats, many of which have never been explored in an automotive environment.
 The marriage between resource-constrained, streamlined ECU designed to only perform a limited number of tasks to the dynamic environment that is long-range wireless communications has brought about large numbers of unforeseeable data vulnerabilities.
 This has fueled a slew of programs dedicated to training personnel capable of testing these new connected car systems for exploits.
+There are a lot of great penetration testing services / Cobalt being one of many that could assist with the safeguard a system, however, for automotive penetration testing research must be done to ensure that the correct service is given since there are so many options.

 The demand for automotive penetration testing services is today high and is only expected to grow.
 With legislation threatening heavy fines for misuse of consumer data like the GDPR becoming more common, automotive OEM and fleet owners are more wary than ever.
 The long-term benefits to investing in pre-market penetration testing of automobiles and their accessories far outweigh the initial costs.